-For the lowest order exponential ansatz (Eq.
+For the lowest-order exponential ansatz (Eq.
 25), after replacing $b(r; \alpha)$ in Eq.
 34 with Eq.
-25, one obtains a quadratic equation for α with a single positive real root given in Table 2; we refer to the corresponding approximant as Exp-Global.
-Just as in the case of the series intepolant method and the variational method, applying this method to the double exponential ansatz (Eq.
-26) leads to a cubic equation for parameter α , given in Table 2.
-We verified that this cubic has a single real positive real root for a wide range of model parameters { λ , v, η }, and we refer to the corresponding approximant as DblExp-Global.
-However, like in the case of DblExp-Ser and DblExp-Var approximants, parameter α becomes imaginary when both λ and v are sufficiently small; in that case, the real part of Eq.
+25, one obtains a quadratic equation for $\alpha$ with a single positive real root given in Table 2; we refer to the corresponding approximant as Exp-Global.
+Just as in the case of the series interpolant method and the variational method, applying this method to the double-exponential ansatz (Eq.
+26) leads to a cubic equation for parameter $\alpha$ , given in Table 3.
+We verified that this cubic has a single positive real root for a wide range of model parameters { $\lambda$ , $\nu$ , $\eta$ }, and we refer to the corresponding approximant as DblExp-Global.
+However, like in the case of DblExp-Ser and DblExp-Var approximants, parameter $\alpha$ becomes imaginary when both $\lambda$ and $\nu$ are sufficiently small; in that case, the real part of Eq.
 26 will be used.

-We note that a more straightforward approach of minimizing a weighted L^2 norm of E[b] also leads to a closed-form solution in the case of a single-exponential ansatz, but the resulting approximant does not perform significantly better than the ones we present above, and its parameter α is given by solution to a more complicated 4th order polynomial equation.
+We note that a more straightforward approach of minimizing a weighted $L^2$ norm of E[b] also leads to a closedform solution in the case of a single-exponential ansatz, but the resulting approximant does not perform significantly better than the ones we present above, and it requires a solution of a more complicated fourth-order polynomial equation.

-III.5 Accuracy of the variational and global approximants
+Accuracy of the variational and global approximants

-Figure 3 compares all variational and global approximants described above (Exp-Var, DblExp-Var, Exp-Global and DblExp-Global) with Padé2 and the accurate numerical solution, using the same combination of model parameters as in Fig. 1.
-It shows that in some cases (Fig. 3B,C) the global approximations are more accurate than Padé2 and other series interpolants (cf. Fig. 2B,C).

-Further, in Figs. 3B and 3C, global approximants perform better than the corresponding variational approximants, and the differences between global methods and numerical results are barely noticeable.
-In contrast, Fig. 3A illustrates that for $v=\lambda=0.1$, none of the variational and global approximants are as accurate than Padé2, suggesting that the series interpolation methods may be superior for small values of v and λ .
-We conclude the variational method and the global method can be great improvements compared with the series interpolation method in some, but not all, parameter regimes.
+Fig. 3 compares all variational and global approximants described above (Exp-Var, DblExp-Var, Exp-Global, and DblExp-Global) with Padé2 and the accurate numerical solution, using the same combination of model parameters as in Fig. 1.
+It shows that in some cases (Fig. 3, B and C), the global approximations are more accurate than Padé2 and other series interpolants (cf. Fig. 1, B and C).
+Further, in Fig. 3, B and C, global approximants perform better than the corresponding variational approximants, and the differences between global methods and numerical results are barely noticeable.
+In contrast, Fig. 3 A illustrates that for $v = \lambda = 0.1$ , none of the variational and global approximants are as accurate as Padé2, suggesting that the series interpolation methods may be superior for small values of v and $\lambda$ .
+We conclude that the variational and global approximants can be great improvements compared with the series interpolants in some, but not all, parameter regimes.